Serving Clients Throughout Southern California

 2. Determine the bail amount: The amount of bail is usually set according to a predetermined bail schedule or by a judge during a bail hearing.
 You can find the bail amount by asking the jail, looking online, or calling a bail bondsman.

-4. Pay the bail: Once you’ve decided how to pay the bail, you can either pay it directly to the jail or through a bail bondsman.
-If you use a bail bondsman, they will charge a non-refundable fee (usually 10%) and put up the full bail amount.
+4. Post bail: Once you’ve decided how to pay the bail, you can either pay it directly to the jail or through a bail bondsman.
+If you use a bail bondsman or bail bond agency, they will charge a non-refundable fee (usually 10%) and put up the full amount. in some cases, you might be a good candidate for your own recognizance and be absolved of bail.

-5. Wait for release: The release process can take several hours, especially if the jail is busy.
+5. Wait for release: After you post bail, the release process can take several hours, especially if the jail is busy.
 Once the person is released, they will be required to appear in court at a later date.

 When you get that phone call from your loved one, you need to get all the information they know.
 It might be hard to think straight because you’re stressed and worried, but keep a level head and get all the information you can.